iisannn/Socketio-Chord-Recognizer/README.md

 go to http://127.0.0.1:5000/ in your web browser

-# problem
+# Problem facing
   the checkpoint in the neural network takes in a 2 channels wav file while web recording only allows one channel recording.

 # References
-- this neural network is built by nonnormcl (https://github.com/connormcl/chord_recognizer)
+- This neural network is built by nonnormcl (https://github.com/connormcl/chord_recognizer)
 - Record audio wav file on html file with RecordRTC
-- connect web server communication with Flask_socketio
+- Connect web server communication with Flask_socketio
 - guitXR's github https://github.com/UWRealityLab/xrcapstone21sp-team4